 Montvale is a tiny town located in the state of Virginia.
 With a population of 635 people and just one neighborhood, Montvale is the 317th largest community in Virginia.

-When you are in Montvale, you'll notice that it is more blue-collar than most other communities in America.
-37.93% of Montvale’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Montvale is generally considered to be a blue-collar town.
+37.93% of the Montvale workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Montvale is a town of sales and office workers, production and manufacturing workers, and professionals.
 There are especially a lot of people living in Montvale who work in sales jobs (26.11%), community and social services (12.81%), and office and administrative support (10.84%).

 The per capita income in Montvale in 2022 was $29,739, which is lower middle income relative to Virginia, and middle income relative to the rest of the US.
 This equates to an annual income of $118,956 for a family of four.
 However, Montvale contains both very wealthy and poor people as well.